AxelUser/maltsev.space/src/posts/011-practical-bitwise-tricks-in-everyday-code/index.md

 This works because shifting left fills in zeros on the right (doubling the value), while shifting right drops the least significant bit, i.e., halving it.

+> [!warning]
+> This is a very specific case.
+In most real-world code, you should stick with the `*` and `/` operators instead—they're clearer and modern [compilers optimize them just fine](https://tech.michaelaltfield.net/2009/12/02/gcc-optimizations-for-arithmetic-operations-using-bit-shifts/).
+But this example shows how bitwise shifts directly affect the decimal representation of a value.
+So better to know this.

 ## Case 2: Extracting Parts of a Big Value

 Go on with another widespread use case.
 Imagine you're working with a hashing function that gives you a 64-bit unsigned integer.
 But in your code, you actually need two 32-bit values instead.
-Maybe you want to use one for bucketing and the other for a cache key — whatever the case, you'd prefer to avoid hashing twice if you can just reuse the result.
+Maybe you want to use one for bucketing and the other for a cache key — whatever the case, you'd prefer to [avoid hashing twice](https://maltsev.space/blog/008-bloom-filters-pt1#wide-hash-split) if you can just reuse the result.

 So, how do we split that big 64-bit value into smaller chunks?

 Again, the answer is **bitwise shifts and binary masks:**